Skerries, County Dublin: Invasions and saints

-As noted, in AD 432, St. Patrick landed on Church Island, and according to the Annals of Inisfallen Saint Mochonna founded a monastery shortly afterwards.
+As noted, in AD 432, St. Patrick landed on Church Island, and, according to the Annals of Inisfallen, Saint Mochonna founded a monastery shortly afterwards.

 In AD 797, the Vikings (or Danes) carried out one of their earliest raids in Ireland when they plundered the monastery on Church Island.
 As the origin of the name is Norse and many localities have Norse-based names, it is assumed that the Vikings did settle and occupy the area.
 Sitric, who was a son of a Dane called Murchard, re-founded the monastery on Church Island in 1120.
 He dedicated it to St. Patrick, the Apostle of Ireland.
 By this time, the Hiberno-Norse who had settled in Ireland had become Christians.

 In 1148, Saint Malachy, Archbishop of Armagh, arranged a synod on St. Patrick's island to settle differences between the Irish Christians and the Pope.
 Fifteen bishops, two hundred priests, and other clergy, were present.

-The Middle Ages
+Middle Ages

 In 1320, the manor of Skerries was granted to Sir Michael le Veel; his descendants Anglicised their name to Calf.

 The Prior of Holmpatrick received permission to build a pier in 1496 from Henry VII, Lord of Ireland.
 At this time, Skerries was the property of the monastery of Holmpatrick and was known as the Port of Holmpatrick.

 Reformation era

 In 1565, after the Reformation, the monastery and its lands became the property of Thomas Fitzpatrick.

 In the autumn of 1583, while the Catholic Church was illegal and underground, Archbishop Dermot O'Hurley arranged for a sea captain to smuggle him into Ireland from the French port of Le Croisic and drop him upon Holmpatrick Strand in Skerries.
 Archbishop O'Hurley, who later became one of the 24 Irish Catholic Martyrs, was met at Skerries by a priest named Fr.
 John Dillon, who accompanied him to Drogheda.

-In 1605 the manor and lands of Holmpatrick were granted to Donogh O'Brien, 4th Earl of Thomond.
-The last Earl, Henry O'Brien, 8th Earl of Thomond, sold the manor and lands in 1721, including the town of Skerries, to the Hamilton family of Hacketstown.
-Comparisons between maps of Skerries drawn in 1703 and 1760 suggest that the Hamilton family was responsible for setting out the streets of the town as they are today.
+In 1605, the manor and lands of Holmpatrick were granted to Donogh O'Brien, 4th Earl of Thomond.
+The last Thomond lord of the manor, Henry O'Brien, 8th Earl of Thomond, sold the manor and lands in 1721, including the town of Skerries, to the Hamilton family of Hacketstown.
+Comparisons between maps of Skerries drawn in 1703 and 1760 suggest that the Hamilton family were responsible for setting out the streets of the town as they are today.

 The population at the time of the 1841 census was 2,417 inhabitants.

-Between 1863 and 1865 a monument to the memory of James Hans Hamilton, the local landlord and MP, was erected in Skerries.
-In 1897, Hamilton's son was granted the title of Lord Holmpatrick.
+Between 1863 and 1865, a monument to the memory of James Hans Hamilton, the local landlord and MP, was erected in Skerries.
+In 1897, Hamilton's son was granted the title of Baron HolmPatrick.